 USB is the most popular port to connect between computer to the peripheral device through a cable.
-Unfortunately, the length of cable is mostly limited to few feet.
-Hence, if you using those peripheral devices far enough from the machine, increasing the length is necessary.
-So, how to extend a USB cable properly?
+Unfortunately, the length of the cable is mostly limited to several feet.
+Hence, if you are using those peripheral devices far enough from the computer, increasing the length is necessary.

-The first thing you must do is measure the length of the cable.
 Why?
-Because the USB technology has a limited length allowed to prevent unreliable connection.
-There is two kind of USB cable extension, passive and active.
+Because USB technology has a limited length allowed to prevent unreliable connection.
+There are two types of USB cable extension; passive and active.

-Passive USB Cable Extension
+#1 Passive USB Cable Extension

-Active USB Cable Extension
+#2 Active USB Cable Extension

-Convert Wired USB Device into Wireless
+#3 Convert Wired USB Device into Wireless

 The last option to extend range peripheral from its computer is using a B2B connection.
 This device allows you to connect any wired USB device and convert it to Bluetooth.
-Just plug in USB mouse or USB keyboard to it, then pair the device to the computer, and bam your wired device is now wireless.
+Just plug in a USB mouse or USB keyboard to it, then pair the device to the computer, and bam your wired device is now wireless.